paperclip-ui/legacy-paperclip/README.md

 ### Why?

 Writing maintinable HTML & CSS is hard, especially with global CSS.
-Paperclip offers a way to write CSS that is scoped to the document that it's defined in, so you never have to worry about styles leaking again.
+Paperclip offers a generic way to write CSS that is scoped to the document that it's defined in, so you never have to worry about styles leaking again.

 ### Features

 - **No implicit & global CSS**.
 Instead, CSS selectors are scoped to the documents they'te defined in, and their exposure to _other_ documents is explicit.
 - **Visual regression coverage**.
 Each Paperclip file is covered for visual regressions via Percy.
+[Learn more](https://paperclip.dev/docs/configure-percy/).
 - **Incrementally adoptable**.
 You can incorporate Paperclip into your existing stack.
+- **Can compile to multiple languages**.
+Paperclip files are designed to be compiled to multiple languages.
+[Learn more](https://paperclip.dev/docs/guide-compilers/).
 - **Works with existing CSS**, and even third-party libraries.
 Paperclip can be used to scope any CSS that you have so that you know exactly where it's being used in your application.
+[Learn more](https://paperclip.dev/docs/guide-third-party-libraries/).
 - **Strongly typed compile output**.
 PC files are compiled to strongly typed code (TypeScript for now).
 - **Visual tooling**.
 Paperclip comes with UI tools that enable you to create UIs in _realtime_.